axd6044-sketch/Bioinformatics-course-projects/Week12/README.md

 make getref
 ```
-### Aligning with region of interest for normal and tumor tissue files
+### Fourth: Aligning with region of interest for normal and tumor tissue files

 ```bash
 #declare variables